Russia urges "serious" search for compromise with Iran

 He said it would require "serious intent on the part of those holding this dialogue to seek compromises and propose a solution scheme that could interest the Iranian side."

-"We have no smoking gun confirming the presence of a military component and a military aspect of the Iranian nuclear program," he said in the interview with the journal Security Index.
+"We have no smoking gun confirming the presence of a military component and a military aspect of the Iranian nuclear programme," he said in the interview with the journal Security Index.

 Russia, which built Iran's first nuclear power plant and has far warmer ties with Tehran than Western nations do, has often stressed the need for talks and said too much pressure on Tehran was counterproductive.
 Ryabkov suggested time was not on the side of the world powers.

-As its nuclear program advances, he said, Tehran "is gradually losing interest in discussing variants of deals in which, in exchange for certain steps to limit and suspend a series of elements of its nuclear program, Iran would receive only some cosmetic improvements in its situation."
+As its nuclear programme advances, he said, Tehran "is gradually losing interest in discussing variants of deals in which, in exchange for certain steps to limit and suspend a series of elements of its nuclear programme, Iran would receive only some cosmetic improvements in its situation."

 BAZAAR BARGAINING